The Button is a customizable button on the Pisound board. There's a lot of mappable actions for it. The mappings are expressed in

 Double clicking will stop all Pure Data instances and unmount all attached external media, so it can be safely removed.

-Triple-clicking will reconfigure the WiFi of RPi3 board or an external SoftAP capable USB WiFi adapter to behave as an Access Point (a.k.a.
+Triple-clicking will reconfigure the WiFi of Raspberry Pi board (models with WiFi integrated) or an external SoftAP capable USB WiFi adapter to behave as an Access Point (a.k.a.
 Wireless Router), as well as start 'touchosc2midi' monitor which will be ready to listen and forward MyOsc data as MIDI to other software such as Pure Data.

 By default, the AP will appear as 'Pisound', and the default password is 'blokaslabs' (without quotes).
 You can change the name and password by using